Repair or replace your washer or dryer?

-Repair usually makes sense when the appliance is still in a reasonable age range, the problem is isolated, and the repair cost is clearly lower than replacement.
-Replace usually makes more sense when the unit is getting older, repairs are stacking up, parts are expensive or hard to get, or the machine is no longer dependable for daily use.
+Repair usually makes sense when the appliance is still in a reasonable age range, the problem is isolated, parts are available, and the repair cost is clearly lower than replacement.
+Replacement usually makes more sense when the unit is older, repairs are stacking up, parts are expensive or hard to get, or the machine is no longer dependable for daily use.

 There is no perfect number because usage, maintenance, load size, climate, and build quality all matter.
-Still, realistic planning helps:
+Still, realistic planning helps you avoid spending too much on a machine that is near the end of its useful life.

-In Florida, heavy laundry use, high humidity, and long drying cycles can push machines harder than homeowners expect, especially if dryer vent airflow is restricted.
+In Florida, heavy laundry use, high humidity, and long drying cycles can push machines harder than homeowners expect.
+Dryer vent airflow is especially important.
+A restricted vent can make a dryer seem worn out when the real problem is airflow.
+For more on that, see Dryer Vent Cleaning vs Dryer Maintenance.

 A repair is often the better choice when:

-Examples might include a bad door latch, worn belt, faulty drain pump, igniter issue, rollers, or a sensor problem.
+Examples might include a bad washer door latch, worn dryer belt, faulty drain pump, dryer rollers, a sensor problem, or a correctable vent restriction.
 Those situations do not automatically mean the whole machine is at the end of its life.
+If your washer will not drain or spin, start with Why Won’t My Washing Machine Drain? and Why Won’t My Washing Machine Spin?.

 Replacement often becomes more realistic when:

-• The appliance has rust, cabinet deterioration, tub damage, or major wear.
+- The appliance has rust, cabinet deterioration, tub damage, drum damage, or major wear.

-• The machine no longer fits your household needs for capacity, noise, or efficiency.
+- The machine no longer fits your household needs for capacity, noise, speed, or efficiency.

 If a laundry appliance is breaking down often, the bigger issue is not just one invoice.
 It is the ongoing disruption: wet clothes sitting in the washer, long dry times, repeat service calls, and uncertainty every week.

-Many homeowners use a simple common-sense test: if the repair is modest and the machine still has good years left, repair is often worthwhile.
+A common-sense test is simple: if the repair is modest and the machine still has good years left, repair is often worthwhile.
 If the estimate is large and the appliance is already older, replacement may be the better long-term value.

 That does not mean the cheapest answer is always best.
 A lower repair bill on a worn-out machine can still be a poor value if another major part is likely to fail soon.
 On the other hand, a solid repair on a newer machine can buy several more reliable years.

-• Rust spreading around the cabinet or top
+- Rust spreading around the cabinet, lid, top, or suspension areas

 If your washer is older, replacement can sometimes make more sense sooner than expected.
 Newer models are often designed to use less water and energy, which can help lower operating costs over time.

-When our friendly technicians in yellow evaluate a washer or dryer, the decision is usually based on the full picture, not age alone:
+When our friendly technicians in yellow evaluate a washer or dryer, the decision is based on the full picture, not age alone.

 Sometimes the honest answer is, “This is worth fixing.”
 Other times the better answer is, “You may be better off putting this money toward replacement.”